How to Use AI to Accomplish 10 Common Business and Marketing Tasks

 1. Develop a New Product or Feature

-AI tools are great for generating long lists of ideas for new products or features based on a simple text prompt.
-You can also ask your favorite AI tool to come up with creative product names, descriptions, taglines or slogans.
+AI tools can be helpful for brainstorming ideas for new products or features based on a simple text prompt.
+Or consider asking your favorite AI tool to come up with creative product names, descriptions, taglines or slogans.
 Compile the output and iterate on the best ones to find something that resonates with you.
-For AI tools specialized in product or feature development, check out Stratup.ai or FounderPal.

 2. Create a Company or Brand Logo